1. Neglecting the pool water chemistry.

 Some people have told us that all they worry about is the chlorine reading.
 BIG MISTAKE!
 If you don't want to learn about ph, alkalinity, stablizer, hardness and how to balance pool water, give us a call and we will do it for you on a weekly basis.

 If you want to learn how to test the water yourself, get a Taylor test kit.
-The first one pictured below is the professional model that all of our service techs use and it's the one you need unless you plan to be making trips back and forth to your local pool store.
+The professional model that all of our service techs use and it's the one you need unless you plan to be making trips back and forth to your local pool store.

-The next Taylor test kit pictured below has most of what you need but does not give you a way to test stablizer (conditioner) which is a very important test that you must do or have done for you anytime your pool is not holding chlorine.
+The smaller version of the Taylor test kit has most of what you need but does not give you a way to test stablizer (conditioner) which is a very important test that you must do or have done for you anytime your pool is not holding chlorine.

 It also does not have a way to test calcium hardness.